Hello, I’m Jocelyn Wyatt

-Prior to joining IDEO in 2007, Jocelyn worked in Kenya as an Acumen Fund fellow.
-Before that, she served as VisionSpring’s interim country director in India, where she helped increase the distribution of low-cost reading glasses to the poor.
+Prior to joining IDEO in 2007, Jocelyn worked in Kenya as an Acumen fellow.
+She also served as VisionSpring’s interim country director in India, where she helped increase the distribution of low-cost reading glasses to the poor.
 Before that she did training, project management, and business development for Chemonics International, a contractor for USAID.
-And before that, she was in college: BA in anthropology from Grinnell College and an MBA from Thunderbird School of Global Management.
+Jocelyn earned a BA in anthropology from Grinnell College and an MBA from Thunderbird School of Global Management.